graphile/graphile.github.io/src/pages/postgraphile/production.md

 Most GraphQL queries tend to be only a few levels deep, queries like the deep one at the top of this article are generally not required.
-You may use `--graphql-depth-limit [int]` [PRO] to limit the depth of any GraphQL queries that hit PostGraphile - any deeper than this will be discarded during query validation.
+You may use `--graphql-depth-limit [int]` [PRO]&nbsp;[SPON] to limit the depth of any GraphQL queries that hit PostGraphile - any deeper than this will be discarded during query validation.

 #### [EXPERIMENTAL] GraphQL cost limit

 The most powerful way of preventing DOS is to limit the cost of GraphQL queries that may be executed against your GraphQL server.
 The Pro Plugin contains a early implementation of this technique with heuristically estimated costs.
-You may enable a cost limit with `--graphql-cost-limit [int]` [PRO] and the calculated cost of any GraphQL queries will be made available on `meta` field in the GraphQL payload.
+You may enable a cost limit with `--graphql-cost-limit [int]` [PRO]&nbsp;[SPON] and the calculated cost of any GraphQL queries will be made available on `meta` field in the GraphQL payload.

 If your GraphQL query is seen to be too expensive, here's some techniques to bring the calculated cost down: